 (Wedding - Pune, India, 2017)

-Jennifer Christensen is a Houston-based landscape painter with a background in Museum Education.
+Jennifer Christensen is a landscape painter with a background in Museum Education.
 Jennifer has a BA in Comparative Religions with a Minor in Art History from the University of Virginia (Class of 2010) and a Master of Arts in Teaching in Museum Education from George Washington University (Class of 2012).
 After graduating, she returned to her childhood home near Toledo, Ohio and worked in the Education Department for the Toledo Metroparks until 2018.
 Since then, she has been working full-time as an artist and informal educator giving presentations on Women in American History and Travelogues from around the world.
-Between 2018 and 2019 Jennifer and her husband have lived in four different states, but Houston has become the couple’s new home base.
+Between 2018 and 2023 Jennifer and her husband have lived in five different states, but St. Paul has become the couple’s new home base.

 When not painting, Jennifer keeps busy in other creative pursuits.
 She loves cooking and trying new recipes, especially traditional Maharashtrian dishes like her husband grew up eating in his native country of India.
 She and her husband also love to travel, which provides ample opportunities to go hiking, visit museums, try new cuisines, and explore local culture and artists—as well as capture the images that inspire her paintings.
 So far they have visited countries on three continents including Canada, Belize, Italy, Spain, and India.
 Finally, the couple loves spending time with their lovable rescue-dog, Hugo, who has also found himself recreated on a canvas from time to time.